Overview

 compensation to unaffiliated individuals for testimonials, endorsements, or client referrals.
 This

 compensation won’t increase the costs for the referred client.
-We have a written agreement with each
+Referrals can be both for advisory services

-more (or the equivalent value in non-cash compensation) over the past year.
-This agreement complies
+endorsements or referrals totaling $1,000 or more (or the equivalent value in non-cash compensation)

-with Rule 206 (4)-1 of the Investment Advisers Act of 1940 and applicable state and federal laws.
-When
+over the previous year.
+This agreement complies with Rule 206 (4)-1 of the Investment Advisers Act of

-we use testimonials or endorsements, we will clearly and prominently disclose the following
+1940 and applicable state and federal laws.
+When we use testimonials or endorsements, we will clearly

 • Whether or not the unaffiliated person is a current client of our firm,